ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 ##### Info
 ```
+Enables Cheat menu, Cheat info pane, Console, adds a whole bunch of menuitems, allows you to build as many Wonders as you want, etc...
-Contains pretty much all of mine and FLiNGs mods, as well a few more (none of the new/modified building mods though)
+Contains pretty much all of mine and FLiNGs mods, as well quite a few more.

 F2: Toggle the cheats menu.
-F4: Open object examiner for selected object
+F4: Open object examiner for selected object (now with dump button)
-F5: Dump info for selected object to file (AppData/DumpedText.txt)
 Ctrl+F: Fill resource of selected object
 Enter or Tilde to show the console
-F9 to clear the console
+F9 to clear the console log

 There's a cheats section in most info panels on the right side of the screen.
 Menu>Toggles>Infopanel Cheats (on by default, as well as the empty cheat being disabled)

-Hover over menu items for a description
+Hover over menu items for a description (will say if enabled or disabled)
 If a menu has "+ num" then it'll increase it by that number each time

 Thanks to chippydip (for the original mod) and therealshibe (for mentioning it)